 • You: "Good morning, Mr. Johnson.
 Thank you for meeting with me.
 I wish to quit from my position as Project Manager.
 My intended last working day will be August 15, 2024."

 Mr. Johnson: "Thank you.
-Your proactive approach is much appreciated.
-Is there anything else you need from us as you prepare for your departure?"
+That’s very helpful.
+Is there anything you need from us as you get ready to move on?"

-Mr. Johnson: "Thank you for your dedication and for informing me in such a professional manner.
-We will certainly miss your contributions.
-I wish you all the best in your new role."
+Mr. Johnson: "Thank you for your hard work and for letting me know in such a thoughtful way.
+We’re definitely going to miss having you around.
+Best of luck in your new job."

-You: "Thank you, Mr. Johnson.
-I have enjoyed working with you, and I look forward to staying in touch."
+You: "Thanks, Mr. Johnson.
+I’ve enjoyed working with you, and I hope we can stay in touch."

 How to tell your colleagues you're leaving?